strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Once the installation is complete, your browser automatically opens a tab at ([http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin)).
 It's for Strapi's admin panel, the back end of your application.

 By completing the form in the admin panel tab, you create your own account.
-Once done, you become the first administator user of this Strapi application.
+Once done, you become the first administrator user of this Strapi application.
 Welcome aboard, commander!

 Now, open [http://localhost:3000](http://localhost:3000) in another tab.
 This is the front end of your application, and you can already see the Next blog in action.